 Tutorials (experiments or practical) are important for the course.
 The difference is that the laboratory is everyday life, and practical are how you behave and work in real life.
 Depending on the nature of topics, worksheets, home assignment and/or activity are included.
 The practice sessions (tutorials)would also provide support to a student in performing actions commensurate to his/her beliefs.
-It is intended that this would lead to development of commitment, namely behaving and working based on basic human values.
+It is intended that this would lead to development of commitment, namely behaving and working based on basic intended that this would lead to development of commitment, namely behaving and working based on basic human values.